Ebstein's anomaly: Risk factors

 An enlargement of the aorta may occur; an increased risk of abnormality is seen in babies of women taking lithium during the first trimester of pregnancy (though some have questioned this) and in those with Wolff-Parkinson-White syndrome.
+Recent studies have also linked Ebstein’s anomaly with genetic mutations in the sarcomere gene MYH7, especially in populations of patients with left ventricular noncompaction (LVNC).

 Diagnosis

 An echocardiogram is the most common and specific way to diagnose Ebstein’s anomaly because it effectively shows all 4 chambers of the heart, which displays the distance between the hinge point of the septal leaflet of the tricuspid valve and the anterior leaflet of the mitral valved (displacement index) to determine if the value is greater than 8mm/m2.
+Electrocardiographic findings that support the diagnosis often include PR-interval prolongation, tall P waves, varying degrees of right bundle branch block, and an increased prevalence of atrial tachyarrhythmias or accessory pathways such as Wolff–Parkinson–White syndrome.

 Treatment

 Medication

 Ebstein's cardio physiology typically presents as an (antidromic) AV reentrant tachycardia with associated pre-excitation.
 In this setting, the preferred medication treatment agent is procainamide.
 Since AV-blockade may promote conduction over the accessory pathway, drugs such as beta blockers, calcium channel blockers, and digoxin are contraindicated.

 If atrial fibrillation with pre-excitation occurs, treatment options include procainamide, flecainide, propafenone, dofetilide, and ibutilide, since these medications slow conduction in the accessory pathway causing the tachycardia and should be administered before considering electrical cardioversion.
 Intravenous amiodarone may also convert atrial fibrillation and/or slow the ventricular response.